Viren-Patil/Hotel_Management_System/README.md

 * **Logout Page**

 ## Steps to run the application:
+1. Make sure you are on Windows Operating System
-1. Clone the github repository and cd to the folder
+2. Clone the github repository and cd to the folder
-2. Run _pip install -r requirements.txt_
+3. Run _pip install -r requirements.txt_
-3. Run _cd dbms\_project_
+4. Run _cd dbms\_project_
-4. Run _python manage.py runserver_
+5. Run _python manage.py runserver_

 ## ER Diagram